SkywardSyntax/LightingEngine/README.md

 The cube now rotates at a constant speed.
 The `animateCube` function in `components/LightingEngine.js` is responsible for rotating the cube.
 The `angle` variable is incremented by a constant value (0.01) in the `render` function in `components/LightingEngine.js`.
 The `requestAnimationFrame` function is used to continuously call the `render` function, ensuring smooth and constant rotation.

+## Uploading and Rendering STL Files

+The application now allows users to upload STL files and render them rotating instead of the default cube.
+To upload and render an STL file:

+1. Click the "Choose File" button on the main page.
+2. Select an STL file from your computer.
+3. The uploaded STL file will be parsed and rendered in the scene, rotating at a constant speed.

+## Using the Zoom Slider

+The application now includes a zoom slider to control the zoom level of the model.
+To use the zoom slider:

+1. Locate the zoom slider on the main page.
+2. Drag the slider to adjust the zoom level of the model.
+3. The model will zoom in or out based on the slider's position.

 ## License

 This project is licensed under the MIT License.